Prescription And Over The Counter Anxiety Treatments

 While these remedies can be found online, they may not offer results.
 The scientific community largely denounces homeopathy as a pseudoscience, and more research must be done before conclusions are made on effectiveness.

 OTC medications are Western medications you can get in a pharmacy without a prescription.
-These medications may be designed for other purposes but can also have properties or side effects that may reduce anxiety.
-However, it can be essential to note that OTC meds have not been approved for use as anxiety medications and may cause side effects.
+These medications may be designed for other purposes, but they can also have properties or side effects that may reduce anxiety.
+However, it can be essential to note that OTC options may not have been approved for use as anxiety medications and may cause side effects.

 Common OTC medications used for anxiety are anti-allergy medications.
 The calming effects of the medication can be mild but may provide fast-acting relief.
 However, one common side effect is extreme sleepiness, which can cause one to sleep throughout the day and night.